-Whether you're a graphic designer, copywriter, marketing professional or other accomplished creative, you need a digital portfolio to prove your street cred — and showcase your skills.
+Whether you're a designer, copywriter, marketing professional or other accomplished creative, you absolutely need a strong digital portfolio to prove your street cred — and showcase your skills.

-Now that it's clear you must create and maintain a digital portfolio, let's focus on how to make a portfolio that stands out when you're searching for a job.
+Now that it's clear you must create and maintain a digital portfolio, let's focus on what to include and how to make a portfolio that stands out when you're searching for a job.

 Best practice time: How to make a digital portfolio that pops

-- Select your strongest samples.
 A survey by TCG says eight is the lucky number, but anywhere from seven to 10 samples should adequately demonstrate your skills.
-Your digital portfolio samples should also:
+The digital samples you choose should also:

-- Be no more than five years old; keep it new and fresh unless you were the brainchild of a high-profile campaign.
+- Be no more than five years old; keep it new and fresh unless you were the mastermind of a high-profile campaign.